 - In contrast, most Upsie warranties protect their customers against damage from common kinds of accidents and many other problems.

 Warranty customers will surely want to compare prices, deductibles, and other important details of their protection plan.
 At the same time, customers mostly care about the claims process when they're having problems with their electronics or appliances.
 They want to know that their warranty company will help them get rapid, high-quality, and convenient repairs done.

 - Upsie members can contact customer claims service by phone 24 hours a day, seven days a week, and 365 days a year.
-They will speak with a helpful, live representative in the US.
+They will speak with a helpful, live representative.
 As an alternative, customers can also choose to begin their claim online.

 - Depending upon the type of product and location, the reps may give customers a choice of local, in-home, or postage-paid mail-in service from certified repair centers.
 As an example, owners of TV sets can get in-home service.
 People with Apple products can even choose to use their Upsie warranty at the Genius Bar.

 - If repairs don't make sense, Upsie may offer to replace the product.